dansalmo/just-gitting-familiar/README.md

 and then close and re-open power shell.

 What happens if I edit directly on Github?
+I found out about it locally with git status.